 Apparently, I was feeling fancy the day I took these photos, which is how I came up with the citrusy whipped aquafaba, but you can top this cheesecake however you like.
-Try whipped coconut cream (which, honestly, is far more delicious than aquafaba), fresh berries, powdered sugar, toasted coconut, non-dairy Reddi Wip….. you get the picture.
-Any fruits, nuts, seeds, edible flowers or herbs that you think would pair well with Meyer lemon can be used to decorate your vegan cheesecake.
+Try whipped coconut cream (which, honestly, is far more delicious than aquafaba), fresh berries, powdered sugar, toasted coconut, non-dairy Reddi Wip or So Delicious Coco Whip.
+Basically, any fruits, nuts, seeds, edible flowers or herbs that you think would pair well with Meyer lemon can be used to decorate your vegan cheesecake.

 Freezing and Thawing Your Cheesecake

 Before I wrap up, I guess there is ONE tip worth discussing.
-I’ve mentioned this in the recipe below but will elaborate a bit.
-After you freeze this cheesecake for several hours (and definitely if you freeze it overnight) it will be VERY firm, like so firm you can’t slice it.
+After you freeze the cheesecake for several hours (and definitely if you freeze it overnight) it will be VERY firm, like so firm you can’t slice it.
 So be sure to allow 20 to 30 minutes for the cheesecake to soften at room temperature before serving.
 You can also transfer the cheesecake to the refrigerator about an hour before serving, and it should end up at the perfect consistency.
 Keep in mind, thaw time completely depends on how frozen the cheesecake is.
 So I recommend using your common sense and checking on the cheesecake, wherever it is, if you’ve made this for a special event and need for things to be perfect.
 Moving it to the refrigerator even earlier might be a good idea in that case.

 If you make this Meyer Lemon Vegan Cheesecake you know I’d love to see a photo!
 Snap a pic and tag @myquietkitchen on instagram.
 You can also rate the recipe and leave a comment below to let us know how it turns out.